Updated March 24, 2021 to reflect amendments made to the law.

 - Monitor any clarifications provided by the New York State Education Department.
 If schools may use these technologies so long as biometric identification is disabled, provide this option as an administrator-level feature where applicable.

-- Be aware and consider providing inputs for the questions and concerns that the Commissioner’s report must address, in particular:
+- Be aware and consider providing inputs for the questions and concerns that the Director’s report must address, in particular:

 - The risk of an unauthorized breach of biometric information and appropriate consequences, including any state breach notification laws already in place;